 Most people lead boring, predictable lives, so they’re attracted to people who are exciting and a bit unpredictable.
 Bad boys are always a challenge.
 Nice guys are never a challenge.
 A bad boy is not passive.
 He doesn’t ask her permission to kiss her, he just does it.

 You read that right—genes not jeans.
 Subconsciously, women want the strongest, hottest genes to make healthy babies.
 It’s basic human instinct to go after sexy bad boys as a breeding strategy.
 What woman doesn’t want her kid to be powered by tough guy genes?
-We may no longer be cave men and women, but we’re still about the survival of the fittest.
+We may no longer be living in a cave but we’re still about the survival of the fittest.

 Another scientific theory goes that women tend to have more feminine energy, which responds to emotion.
-In comparison, men tend to have more masculine energy, which responds to logic and reason.
-For women, this means that the more emotion someone makes them feel, be it positive or negative, excitement or pain, the more pull women feel towards that person.
+In comparison, men tend to have more masculine energy, which values logic and reason over feelings.
+For females, this means that the more emotion someone makes them feel, be it positive or negative, excitement or pain, the more pull women feel towards that person.

 In other words, women feed on emotion to feel alive (so the theory goes).
 Unfortunately, even though the emotion can be negative, oftentimes, she would rather choose this over someone who doesn’t make her feel anything.